kironapublic/v-leaflet-markercluster-parent/readme.md

+Modified by Kirona to build against g-leaflet 1.0.4, v-leaflet 2.0.0, Vaadin 8.0.6, and to test using PhantomJS / Selenium

 # Leaflet.markercluster wrappers for Vaadin & GWT

 This project provides Java API for both client (GWT, with "g-" prefix) and server (Vaadin) side for the popular Leaflet add-on.